Event Portal Site

 Top and Bottom Message Bar Text

 - You can include a short message in the top-bar (just below the header) on the portal site.
 This is helpful when you would like to provide a welcome message or any general information about your event list.
-The text can be formatted and stylized using Markdown and basic HTML.
+The text can be formatted and stylized using the rich-text Editor or using Markdown formatting and basic HTML in Code view.

 - You can include a short message in the bottom-bar (just above the footer) on the portal site.
 This is helpful when you would like to provide a policy or terms and conditions message with an optional link to another webpage or emphasize any other applicable information.
-The text can be formatted and stylized using Markdown and basic HTML.
+The text can be formatted and stylized using the rich-text Editor or using Markdown formatting and basic HTML in Code view.

 Note: If you desire to give more abilities to your audience to filter your events effectively, then be sure to visit some of the other areas under Configurations, namely Locations, Categories, Age Groups, Genders, Price Ranges, and Levels.
 It is not essential to configure these areas, but they will help you and your customers to organize your events better.